ZephyrZenn/ZephyrZenn/README.md

 Here are some funny facts about me:

-- I'm an undergraduate student of NWPU.
+- I graduated from NWPU.
+I'm a graduate student in NUS SOC now.

 - Learning and writing backend for 1 years, but still a rookie.